stephenbuck/skillbase/docs/index.md

 **Configuration**

-Runtime application configuration is built on the Microprofile Config API with Etcd as the provider.
+Runtime application configuration is built on the Microprofile Config API running with Etcd as the provider.

 **Workflow**

 Workflow process management is handled using BPMN process diagrams and the Flowable engine and API.
 Future versions may embed the engine with the application to simplify transaction management.

+**Search**

+Keyword search for skills, etc. is handled by the Elasticsearch engine.

 **Caching**

 Distributed caching is handled using Redis, and it's Java API.
-Cache contents are be updated by domain events received from Kafka.
+Cache contents will be updated by domain events received from Kafka.

 **Interfaces**